 The accusation: The business press suggested that Alser Forest had transferred the activity to newly established companies to avoid paying debts.

 Serban's response: 'Accusations that we have moved the activity to new companies do not reflect the reality of the situation.
 Alser Production had no financial relationship with Alser Forest.
 It is a totally separate company focused on the production side.
 As far as Alser Capital and Alser Power are concerned, the situation is actually the opposite of what is speculated.
-These firms actually helped Alser Forest to close the debts it had on credit lines and to urgent suppliers who were pressuring us.
+These firms actually helped Alser Forest to close the debts it had on credit lines and to urgent suppliers that were pressuring us.

 There was a cash-flow crisis and we had to take measures to save as much of the business as we could.
 Much of the money went from these firms into Alser Forest, not the other way around.
 We will prove this with accounting documents, with contracts, to the institutions that are going to investigate.
 We are already in the process of presenting these documents.